What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 1. Provide clear leadership and set clear goals

 The captain must guide his ship along the intended course with a firm hand.
-If the leader does not know what to strive for, his subordinates also cannot know.
+If the leader does not know what to strive for, his subordinates cannot know either.
 I mean not only specific projects, but also the goals of the company or department as a whole.
-The leader must be clearly aware of them and be able to convey his idea to employees.
+The manager must be clearly aware of them and be able to convey his thoughts to employees.

 2. Take responsibility for their actions and hold others accountable

 In other words, they set an example for others.
-The standards that are applied to evaluate the quality of work should be the same for everyone.
-The leader must share with his subordinates both the joy of victory and the bitterness of defeat.
+The standards that are used to evaluate the quality of work should be the same for everyone.
+A leader must share with his subordinates both the joy of victory and the bitterness of defeat.

-Talented leaders are able to effectively delegate authority.
-According to the commentator, these people are able to "fire themselves", that is, not to interfere in routine processes and not seek to control every step.
+Talented leaders know how to delegate authority effectively.
+According to the commentator, these people are able to “dismiss themselves,” that is, not interfere in routine processes and do not strive to control every step.
 The ability to delegate authority is a matter of trust, by the way.

 5. Make effective decisions

-The best leaders make the right decisions.
-They don't tend to be insecure.
+The best leaders know how to make good decisions.
+They are not inclined to show uncertainty.
 They act quickly and without fear, and then take full responsibility for their actions (see point 2).

 6. Value people above all else